EyeSeeTea/ESTools/monitoring/ram_sentinel/README.md

 monit summary
 ```

-At startup, the sentinel logs a WARNING for any tier name not found in Monit — check `journalctl -u ram-sentinel` after the first start.
+At startup, any tier name not found in Monit is logged as a WARNING and ignored.
+If no valid tier is left, or `monit summary` can't be queried, the sentinel refuses to start (systemd will keep retrying) — check `journalctl -u ram-sentinel` after the first start.

 ## Prerequisites